bokulich-lab/q2-fondue/README.md

 - `--i-accession-ids` is an artifact containing run, study, BioProject, experiment or sample IDs
 - `--p-email` is your email address (required by NCBI)
 - `--output-dir` directory where the downloaded metadata, sequences and IDs for failed downloads are stored as QIIME 2 artifacts

+## Downstream analysis in QIIME 2
+For more information on how to use q2-fondue outputs within the QIIME 2 ecosystem see section [Downstream analysis in QIIME 2](./tutorial/tutorial.md#downstream-analysis-in-qiime-2) in the tutorial.

+## Exporting data for downstream analyses outside of QIIME 2
+Some downstream analyses may need to rely on tools outside of QIIME 2.
+Since q2-fondue outputs can be transformed directly into FASTQ and other interoperable formats, there are no restrictions for users when using these tools.
+Note that the exported files will no longer contain integrated provenance information (which is unique to QIIME 2 Artifacts), but this metadata can be exported also and the original artifacts will retain the provenance data for traceability purposes.

+To learn more on how to prepare q2-fondue outputs for further analysis outside of QIIME 2 see tutorial section [Prepare downstream analysis outside of QIIME 2](./tutorial/tutorial.md#prepare-downstream-analysis-outside-of-qiime-2).

 ## Getting Help
 Problem?
 Suggestion?
 Technical errors and user support requests can be filed on the [QIIME 2 Forum](https://forum.qiime2.org/).